RanaElGahawy/CalendarEffect/index.md

 Once the aggregate picture is clear, the investigation can move one level deeper.

-You can select **individual tickers**  on the distribution interactive plot calendar effect explorer by clicking on the effect wanted.
+You can select **individual tickers** on the distribution interactive plot and calendar effect explorer by clicking on the effect wanted.
 So you can track how a specific stock behaved over the years: when the calendar effect worked, when it failed, and when it reversed.
 Some stocks follow the pattern consistently.
 Others only exhibit it in certain periods or not at all.